raydiak/Inline-Lua/README.md

 To ease method name conflicts, this class exposes a table as a Perl object, but it does not inherit or compose anything besides Any and Mu.
-Fallback-based dispatch works as previously described.
-A ::TableObj can be passed back in to Lua just as if the associated ::Table object had been passed.
+Fallback-based dispatch works as previously described, just with fewer attributes and methods to get in the way.
+A ::TableObj can be passed back to Lua just as if the associated ::Table object had been passed.

 #### has $.inline-lua-table

-The actual ::Table object for this ::TableObj instance, and the only non-default name to conflict with Lua table keys, thus the slightly-awkward identifier.
+The actual ::Table object for this ::TableObj instance, and the only non-default name to conflict with Lua table keys (thus the slightly-awkward identifier).

 ### LuaParent